Piotrkowska Street: History

 In the beginning, the present Piotrkowska Street functioned as a route joining Piotrków Trybunalski and Zgierz.
 On this path a small, roadside urban settlement called Łódź was located.
-In 1821 Rajmund Rembieliński - the president of the Commission of the Province of Mazovia - took some action in order to regulate the building development in the industrial settlement.
+Before 1821, the street was known as trakt piotrowski.
+In 1821 Rajmund Rembieliński - the president of the Commission of the province of Mazovia - took some action in order to regulate the building development in the industrial settlement.
 This settlement was called The New Town and it was situated in the south from the "old" Łódź.
 On the street plan of the settlement, the route line was outlined, and along it the cross streets and standard 17,5–21 meters wide plots with a surface area of one morgen, allotted to weaving craftsmen.
 Standard houses were built on those plots – a workshop, which stood facing the route, whereas the rest of the plot was a "garden" for the owner's family.
 At the northern end of the route, the New Town Market was outlined (now the Liberty Square), which had stood in the south from the Old Town Market.
-At first (around 1815) the name Piotrkowska Street was used to describe the northern part of the route joining both markets, whereas the southern part (the present Piotrkowska Street) didn't have any name.
-This means that Piotrkowska Street was a kind of courtyard and market for the huge "manufacture of Łódź", so for the whole New Town.
-The fact that Łódź had this function, is the reason why in this city never developed anything like a classical city centre with a centrally situated market and co-centrally expanding commercial institutions and public organizations, and Piotrkowska Street took on this role.
+At first (around 1815) the name Piotrkowska Street was used to describe the northern part of the route joining both markets, whereas the southern part (the present Piotrkowska Street) did not have a name.
+This means that Piotrkowska Street was a kind of courtyard and market for the whole New Town.
+The fact that Łódź had this function, meant that the city never developed a classical city centre with a centrally situated market and co-centrally expanding commercial institutions and public organizations, and Piotrkowska Street took on this role.
 In 1899 brothers Władysław and Antoni Krzemiński from the Polish noble family of Krzemiński of Prus III coat of arms founded the first cinema in Poland at Piotrkowska Street.
+During World War II, Germans changed the name of the street into Adolf Hitler Strasse.
+After the war, the street regained its original name of Piotrkowska.

-Notable artists were born or lived at Piotrkowska Street, including renown Polish and American pianist Artur Rubinstein and Polish poet and playwright Tadeusz Miciński.
+Notable artists were born or lived at Piotrkowska Street, including renown Polish and American pianist Artur Rubinstein, poet and playwright Tadeusz Miciński as well as composer Włodzimierz Korcz.
 In 1867, American and British Shakespearean actor Ira Aldridge suddenly died at the Paradyż Theater (Piotrkowska 175) before his scheduled performance.